 Image, left, from this REFERENCE.
 The location of the original Grand Central Air Terminal is today a light industrial and residential area.
 Nothing is left of the original runway.
-The terminal building, however, still exists in its Spanish Colonial Revival and Art Deco grandeur.
+The terminal building, however, still exists (see below) in its Spanish Colonial Revival and Art Deco grandeur.
 A movement is afoot to restore the building to its original configuration (more or less) when it was an airfield terminal.
 The link takes you to a blog that describes the plans (with drawings).
 Please notice and follow some of the other links from the blog page.
 From those and the information I present below, you will cheer this restoration effort.

 BEGIN WITH FIVE QUESTIONS